0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 Timeline: Tuesday Afternoon (After School).
 Location: Back Alley near Kuoh Academy / The Park.

-## 1. The Live Test (The Ugly Truth)
+## ‎1.
+The Live Test (The Ugly Truth)
-Ren didn't go straight to the park.
-He needed to know if his "Void Armament" worked on flesh.
-A tree doesn't fight back; a person does.
+‎Ren didn't go straight to the park.
+He needed to know if his power of decay worked on flesh in a real combat scenario.
+A tree doesn't fight back; people do.
+And unlike the legends he admired, he didn't have the luxury of honor.
-He found a group of thugs from a neighboring technical high school harassing a Kendo club junior.
+‎He found a group of three thugs from a neighboring technical high school harassing a Kendo club junior in a narrow alleyway.
-Ren: "Hey.
+‎Ren: "Hey.
 Leave him alone."
-Thug Leader: "Hah?
+‎Thug Leader: "Hah?
 You want to play hero, Kuoh-boy?"
-The leader swung a baseball bat.
+‎The leader swung a metal baseball bat with intent to break bones.
-Ren didn't dodge.
-He stepped in.
+‎Ren didn't dodge.
+He stepped in, his mind shifting into the cold, analytical state of the Mercenary.
-Ren's Thought: Focus on the Cold.
+‎Ren's Thought: Focus on the Cold.
 Reject the kinetic energy.
 Accept the Void.
-He caught the bat with his left hand.
+‎He caught the barrel of the bat with his open left hand.
-[Technique: Void Dampening]
+‎[Technique: Void Dampening]
-The bat didn't stop abruptly; it felt like it hit a pool of tar.
+‎The bat didn't stop with a sharp impact; it felt like it hit a pool of deep tar.
 The momentum just... died.
-The thug blinked.
+The vibration vanished instantly.
+‎The thug blinked, trying to pull the bat back, but it felt stuck in gravity.
 "What the—?"
-Ren clenched his right fist.
-He didn't harden it.
-He filled it with Entropy.
+‎Ren clenched his right fist.
+He didn't just harden it; he filled the space around his knuckles with Entropy.
+He pivoted his hips, executing a flawless karate reverse punch.
-Punch.
+‎Thump.
-He struck the thug in the solar plexus.
+‎He struck the thug in the solar plexus.
-It wasn't a satisfying smack.
-It was a wet thud.
+‎It wasn't a satisfying smack of skin on skin.
+It was a wet, muffled thud.
-The thug’s eyes rolled back.
-He collapsed instantly, retching.
+‎The thug’s eyes rolled back.
+He collapsed instantly, retching bile.
 Where Ren had hit him, the skin wasn't just bruised; it was grey and cold to the touch, as if the life force had been sucked out of the tissue.
-The Backlash:
-Ren stumbled back, clutching his own stomach.
-He fell to his knees and dry-heaved.
-His right hand felt numb, like he had slept on it for hours.
-The cold was spreading up his arm.
-Ren: "It... it eats me too."
-He looked at the unconscious thug.
-It wasn't a heroic victory.
-It looked like he had poisoned the guy.
+‎Thug 2: "You bastard!"
+‎The second thug charged, throwing a wild haymaker.
+‎Ren didn't panic.
+He slipped the punch using Void Sense—sensing the empty space in the attacker's guard.
+He weaved inside.
+‎Ren: Martial Arts plus Decay.
+Combine them.
+‎Ren used a palm strike to the thug's shoulder joint.
+‎[Technique: Withering Palm]
+‎Pop.
+‎The thug screamed not because the bone broke, but because the muscle suddenly lost all tension.
+His arm went dead, hanging limp and grey at his side.
+‎Ren followed up with a leg sweep, but he coated his shin in the Void.
+When he connected with the thug's ankles, it didn't just trip him; it sapped the strength from his legs.
+The thug hit the ground and couldn't stand back up.
+‎Thug 3: (Backing away, trembling) "What... what did you do to them?"
+‎Ren looked at the last standing thug.
+He didn't raise his fists.
+He just projected his Presence—or rather, the lack of it.
+The Nurarihyon style of fear.
+‎Ren: "Leave.
+Before you rot."
+‎The third thug scrambled over his friends and ran, screaming.
+‎Ren looked at his hands.
+No pain.
+No nausea.
+The Darkness felt natural now, like a second skin.
-Ren: "Issei gets a cool dragon claw.
-I get... frostbite and nausea.
+‎Ren: "Issei gets a cool dragon claw.
+I get the poison.
 Figures."
+‎He turned to the Kendo junior he had saved.
+Ideally, this was the part where the victim thanked the hero.
+‎But the boy was pressed against the brick wall, his face pale, staring at the grey, necrotic bruise on the leader's chest.
+‎Kendo Junior: "You... you're a monster..."
+‎The boy didn't say thank you.
+He grabbed his bag and ran away, terrified of his savior.
+‎Ren stood alone in the alley.
+He didn't feel hurt.
+He just felt Validated.
+‎Ren: "I'm not a Hero.
+I'm the thing that scares the bad guys."

-2. The Meeting (The Park)
+## 2. The Meeting (The Park)
 Ren washed his face in a public fountain to hide the paleness.
 He wrapped his "rotting" hand in a bandage.
 He met Issei at the park bench.
 Issei: "Ren!
 There you are!
 You look terrible, man."
 Ren: "Bad lunch.
 So, the Fallen Angels are active?"